exasol/database-migration/README.md

 * Prefix: `jdbc:sap:`
 * Disable Security Manager: `Check this box`

 After clicking Apply, you will see the newly added driver's details on the top section of the driver list.
-Select the SAP Hana driver by locationg the ngdbc.jar and upload it.
+Select the SAP Hana driver by locating the ngdbc.jar and upload it.
 When done the .jar file should be listed in the files column for the SAP Hana driver.